Skip to content

 C --> D[Tenant catalogue<br>What the vendor exposes]

 The picker reflects what a user wants.
-The harness decides what to call.
+The harness routing layer decides what to call.
 The org rules decide what is permitted.
-The tenant catalogue defines what exists at all for the contract.
-When routing logic and policy logic share a code path, the strict-priority guarantee disappears — and the strict-priority guarantee is the whole mechanism (see Microsoft: Authorization and Governance for AI Agents).
+The tenant catalog defines what exists at all for the contract.
+When routing logic and policy logic share a code path, the strict-priority guarantee disappears — and that guarantee is the whole mechanism (see Microsoft: Authorization and Governance for AI Agents).

-The policy decision and the model invocation are decoupled at distinct layers, so the rule engine can reject or substitute based on tenant identity before the call reaches a model.
+The policy decision and the model invocation sit at distinct layers.
+So the rule engine can reject or substitute by tenant identity before the call reaches a model.
 Microsoft's runtime governance framing names the mechanism: "evaluate policies in deterministic order with tenant isolation and residency checks as hard deny first, preventing approval workflows from bypassing foundational security boundaries" (Microsoft: Authorization and Governance for AI Agents).
 The pattern holds because lower-priority surfaces — picker, env var, CLI flag — never see the request once the strict-priority managed setting denies it.

 The mechanism collapses the moment policy becomes advisory.
 A picker that hides a denied model but leaves it reachable via --model flag is back to four uncorrelated decision points, not a policy plane.

-Enabledstance auto-approves every newly-launched model for every organization until an admin disables it (GitHub Changelog 2026-05-26).
-For tenants under data-residency rules (EU public sector, healthcare) this inverts the safer default — explicit allow-list rules are required. - Silent fallback hides denials.
-When the picker substitutes a default model without surfacing the denial reason, denial telemetry drops to zero and the developer reads the rejection as "the tool just feels worse."
+• Silent fallback hides denials: when the picker substitutes a default model without surfacing the denial reason, denial telemetry drops to zero and the developer reads the rejection as "the tool just feels worse."
 Silent fallback is independently an anti-pattern that distorts metrics and trust.

-availableModelslist that was correct on day one becomes a deny-list of retired model IDs over months.
-Without a tied lifecycle to model-deprecation calendars, the policy ages into silent denial of every selection.
-Pair with Model Deprecation Lifecycle. - Missing override depth.
-A security-research team needs a long-context Opus run that the cost-ceiling rule denies.
+• Missing override depth: a security-research team needs a long-context Opus run that the cost-ceiling rule denies.
 Without a per-project or team-lead exception path, the request goes off-platform and the audit boundary collapses — the exact failure mode reported on the Cursor forum.

-availableModelssetting does not actually deny anything for that tier (Claude Code: Model configuration).
-Admins reading the docs without the recipe —availableModelsplusmodelplusANTHROPIC_DEFAULT_*_MODEL— ship policy theatre.
+• Carve-outs that defeat the rule: Claude Code's documented Default-option exception means a casually-applied availableModels setting does not deny anything for that tier (Claude Code: Model configuration).
+Admins reading the docs without the recipe — availableModels plus model plus ANTHROPIC_DEFAULT_*_MODEL — ship policy theatre.

 A Copilot Enterprise owner targeting a data-residency-constrained subsidiary with model rules sets each model's stance explicitly rather than relying on the Enabled default: